 Pro-life Christians of various stripes have been undeniably united in their opposition to abortion in the post Roe vs. Wade era.
 They have consistently sought to advocate for the unborn by defending the position that human life begins at conception and, because of its inherent value as an image-bearer of the Creator, is deserving of full protection.
 Yet the solidarity of the pro-life movement is not what it might seem at first glance, for there are several issues upon which pro-life Christians disagree.
-Speaking of what he sees as the most significant schism within the pro-life camp, Dennis Sullivan sums up the state of the union nicely when he says, “[there is] an unresolved debate within the pro-life family about the morality of oral contraceptives.”[1]
+Speaking of what he sees as the most significant schism within the pro-life camp, Dennis Sullivan sums up the state of the union nicely when he says “[there is] an unresolved debate within the pro-life family about the morality of oral contraceptives.”[1]
 Indeed, this unresolved debate has in some instances become more like trench warfare, with neither side budging on what it sees as the terms and central issues of the disagreement.
 This schism has not just occurred at the popular level but also manifests in deep-seated disagreement amongst Christian physicians, leading Susan Crockett and company to lament that “the controversy regarding the mechanism of action of the commonly used [oral] contraceptives has threatened to split the pro-life medical community.”[2]
 The issue of oral contraceptives is thus deeply divisive and must be further addressed in order to develop greater unity within a pro-life movement which cannot afford endless splintering if it is to make a greater impact upon society at large.[3]

-Additionally, the use or oral contraceptives should be further addressed because, practically speaking, Christian couples face the question of which, if any, contraception to use, and “the pill” is often the default contraceptive of choice.
+Additionally, the use of oral contraceptives should be further addressed because, practically speaking, Christian couples face the question of which, if any, contraception to use, and “the pill” is often the default contraceptive of choice.
 Yet it seems that many Christians are unaware of the issues surrounding oral contraceptives, particularly the striking claim in question that they may have abortifacient effects.
 Randy Alcorn has done much to bring this concern to the fore, and he summarizes the stakes of the discussion thus:

 About fourteen million American women use the Pill each year.
 Across the globe it is used by about sixty million.
 The question of whether it causes abortions has direct bearing on untold millions of Christians, many of them prolife, who use and recommend it.
 For those who recognize God as the Creator of each person and the giver and taker of human life, this is a question with profound moral implications.[4]